 Samuel O. Okpaku, MD, PhD

 Dr. Okpaku is the Founder/President of the Center for Health, Culture and Society in Nashville.
 He is a graduate of Edinburgh University Medical School and holds a Ph.D. in Social Research and Welfare from Brandeis University, Waltham, MA.
 He has been on the faculties of the University of Pennsylvania Medical School, Yale University, Vanderbilt University Medical and Meharry Medical School Nashville.
 He’s a Fellow of the College of Surgeons and Physicians Canada and a Distinguished Life Fellow of the American Psychiatric Association.

 Aashit Shah, MD

-He earned his medical degree from Smt.
-NHL Municipal Medical College at Gujarat University in India, interned at Interfaith Medical Center in Brooklyn, NY, and completed both his residency and a fellowship in clinical neurophysiology at Wayne State University and Detroit Medical Center.
+Dr. Shah earned his medical degree from Smt.
+NHL Municipal Medical College at Gujarat University in India and completed his residency and a fellowship in clinical neurophysiology at Wayne State University and Detroit Medical Center.
 He is the Chief of Neurology for Carilion Clinic in the Roanoke, VA area.
 Dr. Shah has dedicated his professional life to the research, diagnosis and treatment of epilepsy.

 Dr. Serge Pierre-Louis attended medical school at the State University of Haiti.
 He trained in Internal Medicine and Neurology in Cleveland, then in epilepsy in Chicago.
 He is Associate Professor of Neurology at Rush University Medical Center and Director of the Epilepsy Clinic & the Clinical Neurophysiology Lab at John H. Stroger, Jr. Hospital in Chicago.